 Sarita is a tiny coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Texas.
 With a population of 205 people and just one neighborhood, Sarita is the 1016th largest community in Texas.

-Because occupations involving physical labor dominate the local economy, Sarita is generally considered to be a blue-collar town.
-62.79% of the Sarita workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Sarita, you'll notice that it is more blue-collar than most other communities in America.
+62.79% of Sarita’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Sarita is a town of farmers, fishers, or foresters, transportation and shipping workers, and managers.
 There are especially a lot of people living in Sarita who work in farm management occupations (32.56%), management occupations (20.93%), and maintenance occupations (9.30%).

 Sarita is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.